Charlie Chaplin at the Symphony (Pops)

 The Lost Elephant (Family)

 Elmer the Elephant has escaped from the zoo, but the zookeeper is determined to track him down!
 Dan creates a jungle full of animals out of a few simple props and actions choreographed precisely to the music.
 This program is guaranteed to captivate even the youngest children, introducing them to classics like "Flight of the Bumblebee" and "William Tell Overture," along with great short pieces by Stravinsky, Shostakovich, Handel and others.
-Originally commissioned by the Baltimore Symphony, The Lost Elephant has become one of Dan's most popular programs.
+Originally commissioned by the Baltimore Symphony, The Lost Elephant has become one of Dan's most popular shows, and can easily be adapted as a SENSORY FRIENDLY program.
 Read a complete .
 Running time: 50 minutes.
 See the .

 -- Baltimore Symphony

 “As the sounds of delight and laughter from the audience of over 2000 people filled the hall, I thought to myself, Dan Kamin’s not just a mime, he’s a rock star!”

 "You made me laugh so hard that I got a headache.
 Nobody's ever done that before."